 Designed to develop an understanding of and personal appreciation for the relationship of physical activity and fitness to health.
-Emphasizes the concept of health fitness through the conditioning of the cardiorespiratory system and the development of a healthy lifestyle.
+Emphasizes the concept of health fitness, cardiorespiratory system, nutrition and body composition, musculoskeletal fitness, and stress management.
 Includes consumer health information and a required weekly physical activity lab.

-Prerequisites: Medical Assessment.
+Prerequisites: Graduate standing and submission of Medical Assessment form.